LabScale Agent User Guide

 monitor

-subcommand will start the agent in a foreground task that monitors its
+The monitor subcommand will start the agent in a foreground task that monitors its

 execution and will automatically restart the agent if it prematurely exits.
 Output

-from the agent can be redirected to a file with the -log <logfile>
+from the agent can be redirected to a file with the -log <logfile> option.
+To exit,

-press CTRL-C
+press CTRL-C.

 - Example: